radishland/radish/README.md

 }
 ```

-Similarly, an effect consists of an operation that you *perform* and a handler that *interpret* it.
+Similarly, an effect consists of an operation that you *perform* and a handler that *interprets* it.
 HTML events and listeners are another good analogy, with the DOM event bubbling.

 <details>
   <summary>Advanced note</summary>
   <hr>
   <p>
-    In algebraic effects systems like those in OCaml and Koka, when an effect is performed, the current continuation (the rest of the computation) is captured and passed as a first-class value to the handler.
-Then handler can then store it, discard it, resume it once or multiple times.
+    In algebraic effects systems like those in OCaml and <a href="https://koka-lang.github.io/koka/doc/index.html">Koka</a>, when an effect is performed, the current continuation (the rest of the computation) is captured and passed as a first-class value to the handler.
+The handler can then store it, discard it, resume it once or multiple times.
   </p>
   <p>
     In contrast in JavaScript we don't have first-class continuations, so we can't cleanly model the multi-shot capability.
 Instead we can model effects using one-shot delimited continuations, matching the intuition given above with the try-catch construct and event and listeners.
 It turns out that this approach is easier to reason about and fits well with how JavaScript works.